Clinically Enhanced Pharmacist Independent Prescribing

 |Description of assessment||Percentage contribution to module|

-Your prescribing portfolio will illustrate the time you’ve spent in practice under the supervision of the DSMP and demonstrate your ability to integrate theory into practice.
-It includes information on your scope of practice, clinical logs (events that have occurred in practice), GPhC revalidation records, patient assessment skills and a log of hours with the DSMP and demonstration of how you have met the prescribing competencies.
+Your prescribing portfolio will illustrate the time you’ve spent in practice under the supervision of the DPP and demonstrate your ability to integrate theory into practice.
+It includes information on your scope of practice, clinical logs (events that have occurred in practice), GPhC revalidation records, patient assessment skills and a log of hours with the DPP and demonstration of how you have met the prescribing competencies.

 The numeracy class test consists of 20 questions and takes 45 minutes to complete.